7 Ways to Detox That has Nothing to do with Food- Tips from a Holistic Nutritionist

-To use dry brushing in your routine, be sure to choose a clean brush with firm, natural bristle.
-When you brush, use soft, smooth strokes, starting from your feet and work your way up your legs and towards your heart.
+To use dry brushing in your routine, be sure to choose a clean brush with a firm, natural bristle.
+When you brush, use soft, smooth strokes, starting from your feet and work your way up to your legs and towards your heart.
 When you get to your stomach, brush clockwise using circular motions.
 Then work your way to your arms, using soft, smooth strokes towards the direction of your heart.
 DON'T BRUSH TOO HARD.
 Other benefits of dry brushing include exfoliating dead skin cells to stimulate cell turnover, increased stimulation to the nervous system-causing a boost of energy, boosts elasticity and some even say it may reduce cellulite!

 This can be done with a clean spoon or an affordable tongue scraper.
 To utilize this technique in your detox protocol, it is best to do upon waking, before brushing your teeth or eating anything.
 The act of tongue scraping allows you to remove bacteria, toxins, food debris and dead cells that accumulate overnight.
 You begin by placing the tongue scraper towards the back of your tongue and "scrape" forward in one long stroke.
 Rinse the "U" shaped tongue scraper and repeat 5-10 times.
 Learn more about the benefits of tongue scraping, here.

 Water is essential for life.
 The human body is made up of about 10 gallons of water.
 It is important for transporting nutrients and is vital for removing waste.
 Many people do not drink enough water, and mild dehydration can impair nutrient absorption, physiological response and performance.
-There are many factors that contribute to mild dehydration that include caffeine and alcohol consumption, exercise, climate and simply the distaste for water with the over consumption of artificial and sweetened beverages.
+There are many factors that contribute to mild dehydration that include caffeine and alcohol consumption, exercise, climate and simply the distaste for water with the overconsumption of artificial and sweetened beverages.
 Water is ESSENTIAL in supporting your body's natural detoxification system.
 The optimal amount of water to consume is half your weight (in oz.) of water each day.
 Try adding cucumber or lemon to your water to flavor it up!

 5) Check Your Cosmetics

-One way to detox, is to reduce the exposure in the first place.
+One way to detox is to reduce the exposure in the first place.
 The average woman uses 12 products, with 168 different ingredients, and the average man uses six products daily, with about 85 different ingredients (www.ewg.org).
-And since there is currently no safety standards for cosmetics, we run the risk of exposure to carcinogens, allergens, endocrine disruptors, asbestos and other harmful chemicals.
-There are currently standards sets by congress for food, water, tobacco, cars, toys, electronics, even the pesticides sprayed on our crops...but there are none currently for what we put ON our body- our skin- the largest organ, in which we absorb about 60% of what gets lathered on it.
+And since there is currently no safety standards for cosmetics, we run the risk of exposure to carcinogens, allergens, endocrine disruptors, asbestos, and other harmful chemicals.
+There are currently standards sets by congress for food, water, tobacco, cars, toys, electronics, even the pesticides sprayed on our crops...but there are none currently for what we put ON our body- our skin- the largest organ, in which we absorb about 60% of what gets slathered on it.